libreswitch/ops/tests/rest/rest_test.md

  A `400 BAD REQUEST` HTTP response.

-- The following error message is displayed when trying to delete a user who is not part of ovsdb_users group:
+- The following error message is displayed when trying to delete an user who is not part of ovsdb_users group:

  A `400 BAD REQUEST` HTTP response.